AhmedMorsy95/Go-Hard-or-Go-Home/Word Break (ii)/readme.md

 **Space Complexity** : Same as word break 1 in addition to O(M) where M denotes edges for our adjacency list

-**Time Complexity** : Same as word break as for the new part, it's `Σ length of all path`
+**Time Complexity** : Same as word break as for the new part, it's `Σ length of all paths`

 ## Shortest Solution
 --------------------

-We will get rid of the Trie and instead use an unordered_set (Hash Table) to find the strings.
+Dynamic Programming + unordered_set (Hash Table) instead of using a Trie to find the strings.

 ```
         vector<string> solve(int index, string &s){